 Such are the Lunar Pitris, and remember that they belong to the four lower classes of the Dhyan-Chohanic Hierarchy.

-The Agnishwattas are the spiritual-intellectual parts of us, and therefore are our inner Teachers.
-The Lunar Pitris, on the other hand, are the incomplete Dhyan-Chohans, incompletely evolved from the spiritual-intellectual standpoint when they left the lunar chain, and who imbodied themselves on our earth; and we as human beings are they — as human beings, I say, which means human feelers, human instinctuals — and who therefore obviously do not pertain to the higher part of our constitution.
+The Agnishvattas are the spiritual-intellectual parts of us, and therefore are our inner Teachers.
+The Lunar Pitris, on the other hand, are the incomplete Dhyan-Chohans, incompletely evolved from the spiritual-intellectual standpoint when they left the lunar chain, and who imbodied themselves on our earth; and we as human beings are they — as human beings, I say, which means human feelers, human instinctuals— and who therefore obviously do not pertain to the higher part of our constitution.

 Clearly, therefore, they do not occupy a very high rank in the Dhyan-Chohanic Hierarchy.

 The Lunar Pitris, in other words, are the part of the human constitution which feels humanly, which feels instinctually, and which possesses the physical brain-mind mentality.
-The Agnishwatta-Pitris are higher parts of our constitution than these, because the Agnishwatta-Pitris are the elements in our constitution which contain spiritual-intellectual light, therefore 'fire.'
+The Agnishvatta-Pitris are higher parts of our constitution than these, because the Agnishvatta-Pitris are the elements in our constitution which contain spiritual-intellectual light, therefore ‘fire.’

-I hope that you have understood these remarks.
-I will briefly review what I have said: Those entities having the 'creative fire' belong to the four lower classes of the Dhyan-Chohanic Hierarchy; and those which have not the physical 'creative fire,' (which means the creative fire of material worlds) are they which are too high for immediate or direct work in physical matter, and therefore have no direct connexion at all with these material realms.
-These latter are the Agnishwattas.
+I will briefly review what I have said: Those entities having the ‘creative fire’ belong to the four lower classes of the Dhyan-Chohanic Hierarchy; and those which have not the physical ‘creative fire,’ (which means the creative fire of material worlds) are they which are too high for immediate or direct work in physical matter, and therefore have no direct connection at all with these material realms.
+These latter are the Agnishvattas.
 They are gods, and they are our Higher Egos.
 They were, in their turn, Lunar Pitris in a by-gone manvantara.
-Now they have become Agnishwatta-Pitris.
+Now they have become Agnishvatta-Pitris.

 Thus you see how it is that every class of entities in each new manvantara goes to the next higher step on the Ladder of Evolution.